we-make-software/tech/README.md

 This is the **core standard layout**, used by almost all Linux distributions.

+Don’t worry, we will go through many of these folders, and you will understand each or almost each one.
+Some folders I basically ignore, like `/boot`, which is where Linux lives.
+Then we have `/opt` and `/home` — yes, you got the point.
+I will only talk about the folders that I feel are important.

 `/tmp` is a folder that is usually cleared on boot or every 10 days.
 Placing files in `/tmp` is useful for deleting source code once it has been built, as it is no longer needed.
 Therefore, `/tmp` is a good place to temporarily store GCC and kernel sources if you forget to delete them later.

 Before installing GCC and the libraries it requires, it is always good to make sure your system is up to date.
 You can do this by running: